-Our board of directors is currently comprised of seven members.
-Our amended and restated bylaws permit our board of directors to establish by resolution the authorized number of directors, and eight directors are currently authorized.
-Upon the closing of this offering our board of directors will consist of seven members with one vacancy in Class I, to be filled by the affirmative vote of a majority of the directors then in office.
-In addition, Una Ryan, OBE, Ph.D. was appointed as Lead Non-Management Director, effective upon the closing of this offering until the 2020 annual meeting of stockholders.
+Our board of directors is currently comprised of six members.
+Our amended and restated bylaws permit our board of directors to establish by resolution the authorized number of directors, and six directors are currently authorized.
+Upon the closing of this offering our board of directors will consist of six members.